-- 2.6.1 When the Board has determined that an applicant for licensure has satisfied the licensure requirements set forth herein, a certificate of licensure will be issued containing the licensed applicant's full name, license number, and designated discipline of practice. - 2.6.2 Discipline of practice is the discipline of the PE Examination upon which the license is issued. - 2.6.2.1 Those licensed in multiple disciplines will be issued separate certificates for each discipline. - 2.6.3 Professional Engineers licensed on the basis of architectural engineering education, experience, and examination will be designated Professional Architectural Engineers.
-Professional Architectural Engineers are considered competent to design engineering systems commonly associated with buildings.
-They may not practice or offer to practice architecture. - 2.6.4 Professional Engineers who are licensed on the basis of structural engineering, experience and examination will be designated Professional Structural Engineers and may use the designation S.E. with their name.
+- 2.6.1 2.5.3.1 When the Board has determined that an applicant for licensure by examination has satisfied the licensure requirements set forth herein, a certificate of licensure will be issued containing the licensed applicant's full name, license number, and designated discipline of practice. - 2.65.3.2 Licensure Discipline of practice will be in is the discipline of the PE Examination upon which the license is issued. - 2.5.3.3 Certificates of Licensure issued to Professional Engineers will be inscribed with the discipline in which the individual is licensed to practice. - 2.5.26.32.1 Those licensed in multiple disciplines will be issued separate certificates for each discipline. - 2.65.3.43 Professional Architectural Engineer - 2.5.3.4.1 Professional Engineers licensed on the basis of Architectural architectural Engineering education, experience, and examination will be designated Professional Architectural Engineers. - 2.5.3.4.2 Professional Architectural Engineers are considered qualified competent to design engineering systems commonly associated with buildings. -They may not practice or offer to practice architecture. - 2.65.3.54 Professional Structural Engineer (S.E.) - 2.5.3.5.1 Professional Engineers who are licensed on the basis of structural engineering, experience and examination will be designated Professional Structural Engineers and may use the designation S.E. with their name.